AI Employee Onboarding: Cut Ramp Time Fast.

 New hire Q&A bots

-This is where AI shines brightest.
+This is where AI delivers the most immediate, visible impact.
 New hires have endless small questions:

 How to set it up: